 2. Sniffing through trouble

-It’s important to get a leash that can hold the dog, especially if he’s bigger, so make sure to check out all the quality dog supplies online, so you’ll know you’re choosing something your dog will feel comfortable with.
+It’s essential to get a leash that can hold the dog, especially if he’s bigger, so make sure to check out all the quality dog supplies online, so you’ll know you’re choosing something your dog will feel comfortable with.

 3. Barking from the bottom of their lungs

-Now, in many instances, these intruders can be a mailman or your regular visitors, but that doesn’t mean that barking shouldn’t be taken seriously, especially if it persists for a certain period.
+In many instances, these intruders can be a mailman or your regular visitors, but that doesn’t mean that barking shouldn’t be taken seriously, especially if it persists for a certain period.

-4. Running around like crazy
+4. Running around wildly

-Sometimes, dogs can feel the danger such as gas leaking and possible poisoning that comes with it, and in that situation, it’s not uncommon for them to run around and try to notify others that something’s out of order.
+Sometimes, dogs can feel the danger, such as gas leaking and possible poisoning that comes with it, and in that situation, it’s not uncommon for them to run around and try to notify others that something’s out of order.

 So, if you see your dog running around, make sure to check the weather forecast before you start taking other measures.